Outsourced-Logic/Skipper/README.md

     This is *especially* true after the release of YouTube's ad-free upgrade "YouTube Premium".

-    Skipper does not have this risk, as Skipper is an accesiblity tool that does not violate YouTube's Terms of Serivce.
+    Skipper does not have this risk, as Skipper is an accessibility tool that does not violate YouTube's Terms of Service.

 * **Hiding basic functionality behind a paywall.**